cmbuckley/cmbuckley.github.io/_posts/2007-05-08-mysql-joys.md

  1           | 2
  1           | 3

 It is simple to select all people involved in a transaction, or all transactions attributed to one person.
 But how would we find out, say, those people who had been involved in both transaction 1 and transaction 2?
-It wasn’t clear to me, until now:
+It wasn't clear to me, until now:

 ```mysql
 SELECT `person_id`